 Have you ever thrown a surprise party for someone you love and care about?
-Have you ever had a surprise party thrown for you, where you were the unsuspecting “victim” of the secret planning for your birthday or other special occasion?
+Have you ever had a surprise party thrown for you, where you were the unsuspecting “victim” of the secret planning for your birthday or another special occasion?

 Having hosted quite a few adult surprise parties over the years, I can tell you emphatically that knowing how to throw surprise parties for adults is a lot of fun, whether it’s a surprise birthday party for an adult, surprise bridal showers, anniversary parties, etc. Surprise parties are a blast when perfectly planned and executed, and the guest-of-honor has no clue about the special party being arranged in their honor.

-Hosting surprise birthday parties for kids or teens is a lot of fun and exciting too of course, milestone birthday parties for “kids” turning 18 years old or 21 are loads of fun, but for me there is something extra special and exhilarating about planning the perfect surprise party for adults.
+Hosting surprise birthday parties for kids or teens is a lot of fun and exciting too, of course, milestone birthday parties for “kids” turning 18 years old or 21 are loads of fun, but for me, there is something extra special and exhilarating about planning the perfect surprise party for adults.

 The secrecy that goes into the planning stages, the creative trickery to ensure the man or woman doesn’t begin to suspect “something is up”, topped off by the unveiling of all the planning and intrigue when the guest-of-honor walks into their party with the shocked look on their face as everything yells Surprise! and applauds in their honor, is the icing on the cake.

 Probably the first rule of thumb in deciding whether to surprise someone with a birthday party is don’t ever throw a surprise birthday party for someone who hates surprises.
 They may be surprised alright, and act as though they’re thrilled and happy about the surprise party, but deep down inside they’re feeling very uncomfortable and just trying their best to maintain a “game face” until they can get away.
-Tip: Just.
-Don’t.
-Do.
-It.

 Planning the Perfect Adult Surprise Birthday Party